REPROD-prov/REPROD-workflow/README.md

 Broadly, the code can be used to download batches of malware samples from [MalwareBazaar](https://bazaar.abuse.ch/), run them in a windows virtual machine and extract procmon logs provided as  input to [SPADE](https://github.com/ashish-gehani/SPADE).
-The code depends on two virtual machine images, the detailed instructions to create those images can be found in `virtual_machine_setup.txt`.
+The code depends on two virtual machine images (a Windows sandbox and one for processing with SPADE), the detailed instructions to create those images can be found in `virtual_machine_setup.txt`.

 1. Setup the virtual environment inside the reprod directory with:
    1. `python -m venv venv`